Anadea/anadea_blog/content/posts/what-is-code-audit/index.md

 {{< ctabutton url="https://anadea.info/contacts" >}}Audit my code{{< /ctabutton >}}

-## Why code audit from a third party?
+## Why Code Audit From a Third Party?

-While internal code reviews are valuable, there are significant advantages to bringing in a neutral third party for a code audit.
-Here's why:
+While internal code reviews are valuable, there are significant advantages to bringing in an independent code audit company.
+Here’s why:

 * **Fresh perspective.** In-house developers may become accustomed to the codebase and miss potential issues.
 A third party brings a fresh perspective and expertise in identifying vulnerabilities and best practices that may not be familiar to your team.
 * **Objectivity and independence.** Internal teams may be hesitant to criticize their own work or the work of colleagues.
 A third-party auditor provides an objective and unbiased assessment, focusing solely on the code's quality and security.